Dthakkar18/Stock-Pocket/README.md

 # Stock-Pocket #
- My stock portfolio holder with unique features
+ Stock portfolio holder with unique features and tools with great visuals

- You will be asked to either login or sign up before being able to utilize the tools

 Layout
 --